ikonomov/DiabloX/README.md

    * The maximum ilvl for affixes of premium items sold by Griswold has been increased to 36 [30].
    * Effects of drinking Spectral Elixir: -1 to one attribute, +1 to all others [+3 to all attributes].
    * Potions cost 100% more gold.
-   * All affixes with a range of values have been set to their maximum.
+   * Affixes with a range of values have been set to their maximum.
    * Damage versus demons affix: +50% [+200%]
    * The additional hit recovery reduction when equipping three or more items having all of the three suffixes (balance, stability and harmony) has been removed.
    * Staff charges have been set to their maximum values.